A PERFECT WEEKEND IN FAIRHOPE, AL: 2026 ITINERARY

 Sunday

-9:30am: Brunch at The Hope Farm
+9:30am: Brunch at The Barn at The Hope Farm

-The Hope Farm sits on just over an acre on the edge of downtown and they grow as much of their produce as the season allows right there on the property.
-The patio is one of the prettiest seats in Fairhope.
+The Hope Farm sits on just over an acre on the edge of downtown, and they grow as much of their produce as the season allows right there on the property.
+The Barn is their breakfast and coffee spot, and the patio is one of the prettiest seats in Fairhope.
+Order whatever is seasonal, and know that much of what is on your plate was grown about thirty steps from where you are sitting.
+Bring a real appetite.

-11:30am: Walk the Pier and Bayfront
+11:30am: Walk the Pier and bayfront

 Sundays in Fairhope are made for slowing down.
 A lot of downtown shops and the History Museum are closed, which is exactly why a Sunday morning bayfront walk is one of the best parts of the weekend.
+Walk out to the end of the pier, sit on a bench in the rose garden, and watch the sailboats.
+The pace of a Sunday morning here is part of why people fall in love with this town.

 1:00pm: Final lunch in town